jamedina09/ELM-FATES-PERSONAL-CONTAINER/README.md

 # Personal Elm-Fates Container

-This repository contains the information that I used to create my personal Elm-Fates container.
+This repository contains the Dockerfile and other information that I used to create my personal Elm-Fates container.

 ## Overview